Aristotle2003/Aurora-Revision/README.md

 - pin
 - search

-# More detailed plans are waiting to be made after the meeting with Shawn
+# More detailed plans are waiting to be made after the meeting with Shawn...